A/N - Based on the Resident Evil movie. This story came about because Rain dying sucked! Rain is too badass to die like that! :P

 Green is the antivirus.

 Red is the cure.

 Her skull screamed, her mouth was full of cotton, and her body felt like old leather.
-Two gummy eyes focused on the floor next to her face.
+Two gummy eyes blinked open to focus on the floor next to her face.
 A sticky puddle of drool greeted her.
 Disgusted, she pulled back her upper lip and curled her tongue, rolling her eyes, and groaning.
 "Ugh, nasty."

 Awful was a good start to describing how superbly wretched she felt.
-Comparing her current state to the slow, torturous death by salting defenseless, gooey slugs was a good second.
+Comparing her current state to slow, torturous death by the salting of defenseless, gooey slugs was a good second.
 Although she felt like shriveling up and turning into a salty puddle, the woman pulled herself to a sitting position, her pale hand scrubbing the drool from her round chin.
 Looking around, she blinked groggily and groaned, trying to figure out where she was.
 Pipes and tubes littered the floor, running between tall, reinforced steel containers.
 Steam rolled along the ground, exhaust vented from the containers.
-Ah, 'dining hall B'.